Lawyer says Murdaugh to turn himself in on insurance fraud

 Those killings remain unsolved, and Murdaugh's lawyers have said he is adamant he had nothing to do with their deaths.

 On Sept.
-3, Murdaugh was fired by the PMPED Law Firm which was founded by his grandfather after the firm determined he took money.
+3, Murdaugh was fired by the PMPED law firm founded by his grandfather after the firm determined he took money.

-The next day, Murdaugh's lawyers said he decided to kill himself, but have someone else shoot him.
+Murdaugh's lawyers said he decided to kill himself the next day, but have someone else shoot him.
 Murdaugh gave Curtis Edward Smith a gun and they headed to lonely Old Salkehatchie Road.
 Smith fired one shot that only grazed Murdaugh's head, a State Law Enforcement Division agent said in a sworn statement.

 Murdaugh was able to call 911 and his initial story was someone passing in a pickup truck shot at him as he checked a tire that was low on pressure.
 His lawyers said a week later he told them about the insurance scheme and they told state police.